 Explore the Curriculum:See how our Introductory Computer Science course is structured and view the modules.
 The curriculum is made up of short video tutorials, quizzes, example code, and coding exercises that students can work through independently.
 Learn about the course outcomes.

-Check Out the Online PD:We work with hundreds of teachers who are new to teaching computer science, and taking our online pd course is the best way to prepare to lead a successful class.
+Check Out the Online PD:We work with hundreds of teachers who are new to teaching computer science, and taking our online PD course is the best way to prepare to lead a successful class.
 Learn about the PD course.

 Give us a Call:We want to hear from you!
-Even if you don't know exactly what youd' like computer science to look like at your school yet, we're here to have that conversation with you.
+Even if you don't know exactly what you'd like computer science to look like at your school yet, we're here to have that conversation with you.
 We want to learn about you and your school and help you figure out what the right starting point (after school club? one unit in another tech class? full programming course?) is for your school.
-Email us at email@example.com to set up a phone call.
+Email us at firstname.lastname@example.org to set up a phone call.

 2. Find a Teacher!

-We work with tons of schools have not offered computer science before, and teachers who have do not have a background in programming.
+We work with tons of schools that have not offered computer science before, and teachers who do not have a background in programming.
 The most important thing is to find a teacher who is excited to learn something new and ready for a challenge!